 However, they won’t be able to be salt and light if the only friends they have are Christians.
 They need seeker or non-Christian friends so they can provide the salt and light spiritual influence for them.
 These are not projects to be accomplished but genuine friendships with the hopes of one day helping them follow Jesus.

-And . . . for anyone nervous that the non-Christian friends might negatively influence Christian teens . . . a couple notes.
+And . . . for anyone nervous that the non-Christian friends might negatively influence Christian middle schoolers . . . a couple notes.

-1) Christians teens are still teens and make their share of mistakes and sins.
+1) Christians middle schoolers are still middle schoolers and make their share of mistakes and sins.
 They don’t need non-Christians to make that happen.

-2) If your teen has a small group they meet with weekly and 1-2 close Christian friends to walk with them in those circles of non-Christians, then they’ll have the accountability to live wise.
+2) If your middle schooler has a small group they meet with weekly and 1-2 close Christian friends to walk with them in those circles of non-Christians, then they’ll have the accountability to live wise.

-So often as teens and adults we just know surface stuff about our friends, usually what is talked about most when we’re together and what gets shared on social media.
+So often as middle schoolers and adults we just know surface stuff about our friends, usually what is talked about most when we’re together and what gets shared on social media.
 However, we are all much more complex and deeper than that.

 The only way to truly discover a friend’s story -whether they are a Christian or not – is to learn how to listen.

-Challenge your teen to try listening without having to respond, comment, add-to, correct or share their own story.
+Challenge your middle schooler to try listening without having to respond, comment, add-to, correct or share their own story.
 If they can accept this challenge, they will truly be a better friend and get to know their friends on a much deeper level than they ever have before.

-Once your teen gets to know their friends more deeply, now it’s time to discern what the next step is with that friend.
+Once your middle schooler gets to know their friends more deeply, now it’s time to discern what the next step is with that friend.

 If the friend is a Christian, but they are not accountability partners, they should discuss doing that.
 Especially in the world of digital temptation leading to real sin, having someone to hold you accountable is so important!

 If the friend is not a Christian, there are a wide variety of next steps.
 Maybe when you talk about what you did over the weekend, you include church in that conversation.
 Or maybe you talk about some of your beliefs with that friend.
 And maybe, just maybe, you bring them to church with you.
-If you have developed a friendship and discovered stories so that you know more about your friend than their latest post, you’ll know which step would be best to take next.
+If you have developed a friendship and discovered stories so that you know more about your friend than just what they did this weekend or their latest post, you’ll know which step would be best to take next.

-Keep in mind that this 3D1 process is going on simultaneously with all three relationships your entire life – and the life of your teen!
+Keep in mind that this 3D1 process is going on simultaneously with all three relationships your entire life – and the life of your middle schooler!